-Gender and Christianity has been in the news the last couple of weeks.
+When addressing Gender and Christianity, a particular example comes to mind.
 Specifically the role of women in church leadership.
 After telling wildly popular evangelical bible teacher Beth Moore to “go home,” influential fundamentalist preacher John MacArthur clarified his thoughts on women in church leadership.
 He warned that “empowering women makes weak men” and “weak men make everybody vulnerable to danger.”

 Wait a second.
 Studies around the world show that empowering women is the key to developing economies, family well-being, better nutrition, and equal rights.
 So how could this move be anti-male, anti-social or anti-Christian?